OfficeDev/outlook-dev-docs/docs/add-ins/delegate-access.md

 |EditAll|32|Can edit any items.|6|

 > [!NOTE]
-> Using the API, you can only get existing delegate permissions.
+> Currently the API supports getting existing delegate permissions, but not setting delegate permissions.

-Also, the [DelegatePermissions](/javascript/api/outlook/office.mailboxenums.delegatepermissions) object is implemented using a bit mask to indicate all the delegate's permissions.
-This means that each position represents a particular permission and if it is set to `1` (i.e., it's on) then the delegate has the respective permission.
+The [DelegatePermissions](/javascript/api/outlook/office.mailboxenums.delegatepermissions) object is implemented using a bitmask to indicate the delegate's permissions.
+Each position in the bitmask represents a particular permission and if it's set to `1` then the delegate has the respective permission.
 For example, if the second bit from the right is `1`, then the delegate has **Write** permission.
-You can see an example of how to check for a specific permission in the [Use in messages and appointments for compose and read modes](#use-in-messages-and-appointments-for-compose-and-read-modes) section later in this article.
+You can see an example of how to check for a specific permission in the [Get delegate permissions](#get-delegate-permissions) section later in this article.

 ## Configure the manifest

-You should set the [SupportsSharedFolders](/office/dev/add-ins/reference/manifest/supportssharedfolders) element to `true` under the parent element `DesktopFormFactor` so that your add-in is available in delegate access scenarios.
+To enable delegate access scenarios in your add-in, you must set the [SupportsSharedFolders](/office/dev/add-ins/reference/manifest/supportssharedfolders) element to `true` in the manifest (under the parent element `DesktopFormFactor`).

 > [!IMPORTANT]
-> The `SupportsSharedFolders` element is only available in the [Outlook add-ins preview requirement set](/office/dev/add-ins/reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview) against Exchange Online.
->
-> Add-ins that use this element cannot be published to AppSource or deployed via centralized deployment.
+> Because delegate access for Outlook add-ins is currently in preview, add-ins that use the `SupportSharedFolders` element cannot be published to AppSource or deployed via centralized deployment.

 The following example shows the `SupportsSharedFolders` element set to `true` in a section of the manifest.